Bioinspired Communication & Ethics

 Evaluation Timing Purpose Grade Impact

-Rater Practice Week 2 Learn the system; practice with hypothetical teammates None
+Rater Practice Lecture 1 Learn the system; practice with hypothetical teammates None

 Evaluation 1 After Module 1 presentations Early formative feedback; establish baseline None — purely feedback